 LPL Financial Holdings Inc. (LPLA) Investigation: Bronstein, Gewirtz & Grossman, LLC Encourages Investors To Seek Compensation For Alleged Wrongdoings

 (MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
-07, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of LPL financial Holdings Inc. (“LPL” or“the Company”) (NASDAQ: LPLA).
+13, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of LPL financial Holdings Inc. (“LPL” or“the Company”) (NASDAQ: LPLA).
 Investors who purchased LPL securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/LPLA .

 Investigation Details